 Costs shall be borne equally by all parties unless the settlement agreement or a pre-existing arrangement informed to the CM prior to the commencement of the mediation agreement states otherwise.

 18. Exclusion of Liability

 I. Parties, together and separately, release and discharge the members of the DRP and Legal Champ, its agents and employees, from any liability which may be alleged to arise in connection with, or to result from, or to in any way relate to the exercise of any of their functions, duties or powers, whether under the procedural law of the mediation, under these rules, or otherwise, unless the act or omission is the fraudulent act of the mediator, Legal Champ, its agents or its employees.
-Any DRP, Legal Champ or any agent or employee of Legal Champ who has not acted fraudulently and is shown to be unaware of the fraud of any other person, will continue to be released and discharged from liability as provided in these r
+Any DRP, Legal Champ or any agent or employee of Legal Champ who has not acted fraudulently and is shown to be unaware of the fraud of any other person, will continue to be released and discharged from liability.

 II.
 No statements or comments, whether written or oral, made or used by the mediator, Legal Champ, its agents or employees, in connection with, or resulting from, or in any way relating to the mediation process, may be relied upon to found or maintain any action for defamation, libel, slander, or any related complaint.